Плямиста гарячка Скелястих Гір (ПГСГ)

 Epidemiology of RMSF

 RMSF is limited to the Western Hemisphere.
-Initially recognized in the Rocky Mountain states, it occurs in practically all of the US and throughout Central and South America.
+Initially recognized in the Rocky Mountain states, it occurs in practically all of the United States and throughout Central and South America.
 In humans, infection occurs mainly from March to September, when adult ticks are active and people are most likely to be in tick-infested areas.
 In southern states, sporadic cases occur throughout the year.
 The incidence is highest in children < 15 years and in people who frequent tick-infested areas for work or recreation.
 (See also Centers for Disease Control and Prevention: RMSF–epidemiology and statistics.)

 RMSF is probably not transmitted directly from person to person.